aws/aws-sam-cli/samcli/local/init/templates/cookiecutter-aws-sam-hello-python/{{cookiecutter.project_name}}/README.md

 ## Building the project

-[AWS Lambda requires a flat folder](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html) with the application as well as its dependencies in a node_modules folder.
+[AWS Lambda requires a flat folder](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) with the application as well as its dependencies in  deployment package.
 When you make changes to your source code or dependency manifest, run the following command to build your project local testing and deployment:

 ```bash